netsec-ethz/scionlab/README.md

 # NOTE: the 'scrypt' package may fail to build if libssl is not installed
 #       on your machine; install and try again.
 #         apt install libssl1.0

-# Make sure the scion libraries are in the PYTHONPATH:
-export PYTHONPATH=/path/to/scionproto/scion/python

-# Initialise development sqlite-DB with some an admin, a testuser and some ASes.
-scripts/init-test-db.sh
 ```

 To render the topology graph, `graphviz` needs to be installed additionally to the python dependencies.
 On ubuntu: